tldr-pages/tldr/pages/windows/dir.md

 > List directory contents.

-- Show contents of current directory:
+- Show the contents of the current directory:

 `dir`

-- Show contents of a given directory:
+- Show the contents of a given directory:

 `dir {{path/to/directory}}`

-- Show contents of current directory including hidden ones:
+- Show the contents of the current directory, including hidden ones:

 `dir /A`

-- Show contents of a given directory including hidden ones:
+- Show the contents of a given directory, including hidden ones:

 `dir {{path/to/directory}} /A`